 Another thing DAWs allow you to do is livestream on platforms like twitch.tv and Facebook, where instead of going through the hassle of booking a gig, getting a manager and lugging your gear to and from the other side of the country, you can perform to your fans without having to leave your room.

 Your e-concert is only a few clicks away!

 Using a midi controller, pad samples and pre-selected drum loops, this piece was improvised and performed live to an audience of one — me.

 It would be remiss of me on a site called Piano Dreamers to not mention the potential for using a digital or MIDI keyboard with a DAW.

 Though it will differ based on the make of your particular piano/keyboard, many models will offer the versatility of recording both directly (the stock sounds of your digital piano) as well as tracking MIDI (which can be used to play virtual instruments, synths etc.) into a DAW.

 MIDI can be used as a tool for live recording virtual instruments, or for constructing layers of a song meticulously and specifically, much like you would when scoring a composition.

-I used my digital keyboard to record its direct sound, and then converted and used that same notation on a stock midi keyboard.
+I used my digital keyboard to record its native piano sound and then converted and used that same notation with Ableton’s stock piano sound.
 Both vastly different sounds that could fit into any number of different compositions.